Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-\Proof Observe that, even though $\iota $ is not supposed to be non-degenerate, we may use \ref {Workaround} to replace $D$ with a subalgebra $\bar D$, relative to which $\iota $ is non-degenerate.
+\Proof Observe that, even though $\iota $ is not assumed to be non-degenerate, we may use \ref {Workaround} to replace $D$ with a subalgebra $\bar D$, relative to which $\iota $ is non-degenerate.
 In other words, we may suppose without loss of generality that $\iota $ is non-degenerate.

 Writing $\hat D$ for the spectrum of $D$, it is well known that $\Mult (D )$ may be naturally identified with the C*-algebra $C^b(\hat D)$ formed by all bounded continuous functions on $\hat D$.
-Moreover the non-degeneracy of $\iota $ implies that there exists a proper continuous map $\theta :\hat D\to X$, such that This allows us to extend $\iota $ to the corresponding multiplier algebras, obtaining the map
+Moreover the non-degeneracy of $\iota $ implies that there exists a proper continuous map $\theta :\hat D\to X$, such that